darwinanddavis/DataPortfolio/30daymapchallenge.md

 [](#day11)
 # Day 11: 3D

-### Vulnerability of Melbourne's urban forest
+### The vulnerability of Melbourne's urban forest

 I found some comprehensive data on tree canopy coverage in Melbourne from 2019 on the [City of Melbourne Open Data](https://data.melbourne.vic.gov.au/) site and tree traits are always fun to plot in 3D.

 The data cover species, genera, height (DBH), life expectancy, latlons, year and date planted, precinct location, to name a few.
-I plotted tree locations and height to show some patterns, e.g. you can see where tall trees have been cleared in areas that are known to have high rise apartments buildings.
+I plotted tree locations and height to show some spatial patterns, e.g. you can see where tall trees have been cleared in areas that are known to have high rise apartments buildings.
 I added life expectancy as the colour factor to get a snapshot idea of planting activity by the city council and choice of species over time.
 Lots more to explore.

 Some interesting things to explore:
 * How often do invulnerable species need to be re-planted?